hdShang/arxiv-daily/docs/cs-CV/2025-05-13/papers/250508552v1-dfa-con-a-contrastive-learning-approach-for-detecting-copyright-infr.md

 ---
 layout: default
-title: DFA-CON: A Contrastive Learning Approach for Detecting Copyright Infringement in DeepFake Art
+title: "DFA-CON: A Contrastive Learning Approach for Detecting Copyright Infringement in DeepFake Art"
 ---

 # DFA-CON: A Contrastive Learning Approach for Detecting Copyright Infringement in DeepFake Art